 When mothers use marijuana during the first 12 years of their child’s life, their cannabis-using children are more likely to start at an earlier age than children of non-using mothers, according to a new study from the Harvard T.H.
 Chan School of Public Health published in the American Journal of Preventive Medicine in September.
 This study is the first to establish a relationship between maternal cannabis use during a child’s lifetime and earlier initiation in a nationally-representative, longitudinal cohort.

 Concerns are also present in New Zealand.
-In September this year, a judge asked that a couple convicted of growing a large amount of cannabis in the family home be investigated by country’s child welfare agency… In the downstairs basement, a 16 metre square growing tent was found, which contained 26 plant seedlings and one mature plant.
+In September 2018, a judge asked that a couple convicted of growing a large amount of cannabis in the family home be investigated by country’s child welfare agency… In the downstairs basement, a 16 metre square growing tent was found, which contained 26 plant seedlings and one mature plant.
 Equipment, including lamps and fans used to assist in the growing process, had also been set up… At the hearing, the judge raised concerns about the couple’s children being exposed to drug use.